fbpx

 Captive vs. Independent Agent

-At The Brokerage, our independent agents are 100% vested from day one, which means that they have full ownership of their book of business.
+At The Brokerage, our independent agents are 100% vested from day one, giving them full ownership of their book of business right from the start.

 Decide which products you want to sell

-Every one of these potential clients needs help understanding their options, and you can make a great living by helping people with this important matter.
+All of these potential clients need help understanding their options, and you can make a great living by helping people with this important matter.

 At The Brokerage, we offer products from all of the top insurance carriers: